Daniel J. Frey

 Of an adult.

-Together they can weather the storm.
+Together, they can weather the storm.

-Together they are stronger.
+Together, they are stronger.

 A storm of another kind has found its way into the heart of America.

-A storm of the mind.
+A storm of the soul.

-A dissolution of the conscious.
+Dissolution of the conscious.

 A thunder of misplaced rage.